mjemmeson/Test-MethodFixtures/README.md

     $mocker->mock("Their::Package::method");
     $mocker->mock( "Their::Package::method", sub { ( $_[0], ... ) } );

-In `record` mode stores the return values of the named method against the arguments passed through to generate those return values.
+In `record` mode `mock()` stores the return values of the named method against the arguments passed through to generate those return values.

-In `playback` mode retrieves stored return values of the named method for the arguments passed in.
+In `playback` mode `mock()` retrieves stored return values of the named method for the arguments passed in.

+In `auto` mode `mock()` either stores or retrieves values, depending on their presence in the saved data.
+This mode is useful for adding tests without the need to re-record the other calls.

 In `passthrough` mode the arguments and return values are passed to and from the method as normal (i.e. turns off mocking).